 Eligibility and Registration for P2P

-After receiving applications, RBI may check and grant NBFC status for providing P2P lending.
+- After receiving applications, RBI may check and grant NBFC status for providing P2P lending.
+All P2Ps should avail a registration from the RBI as an NBFC.
+Still, an existing NBFC will not be able to operate as an NBFC-P2P.

 Activities of P2P